douglashipolito/fast/packages/web-components/fast-foundation/docs/api-report.md

 // @public
 export function defineDesignSystemProvider(nameOrDef: string | PartialFASTElementDefinition): <T extends typeof DesignSystemProvider>(providerCtor: T) => void;

+// Warning: (ae-different-release-tags) This symbol has another declaration with a different release tag
+// Warning: (ae-internal-mixed-release-tag) Mixed release tags are not allowed for "DelegatesARIAButton" because one of its declarations is marked as @internal
+//
 // @public
-export class DelegatesARIAButton extends ARIAGlobalStatesAndProperties {
+export class DelegatesARIAButton {
     ariaExpanded: "true" | "false" | undefined;
     ariaPressed: "true" | "false" | "mixed" | undefined;
 }

+// @internal
+export interface DelegatesARIAButton extends ARIAGlobalStatesAndProperties {
+}

+// Warning: (ae-different-release-tags) This symbol has another declaration with a different release tag
+// Warning: (ae-internal-mixed-release-tag) Mixed release tags are not allowed for "DelegatesARIALink" because one of its declarations is marked as @internal
+//
 // @public
-export class DelegatesARIALink extends ARIAGlobalStatesAndProperties {
+export class DelegatesARIALink {
     ariaExpanded: "true" | "false" | undefined;
 }

+// @internal
+export interface DelegatesARIALink extends ARIAGlobalStatesAndProperties {
+}

+// Warning: (ae-different-release-tags) This symbol has another declaration with a different release tag
+// Warning: (ae-internal-mixed-release-tag) Mixed release tags are not allowed for "DelegatesARIAListbox" because one of its declarations is marked as @internal
+//
 // @public
-export class DelegatesARIAListbox extends ARIAGlobalStatesAndProperties {
+export class DelegatesARIAListbox {
     // (undocumented)
     ariaActiveDescendant: string;
     ariaExpanded: "true" | "false" | undefined;
     ariaPressed: "true" | "false" | "mixed" | undefined;
 }

+// @internal
+export interface DelegatesARIAListbox extends ARIAGlobalStatesAndProperties {
+}

+// Warning: (ae-different-release-tags) This symbol has another declaration with a different release tag
+// Warning: (ae-internal-mixed-release-tag) Mixed release tags are not allowed for "DelegatesARIASelect" because one of its declarations is marked as @internal
+//
 // @public
-export class DelegatesARIASelect extends ARIAGlobalStatesAndProperties {
+export class DelegatesARIASelect {
     ariaExpanded: "true" | "false" | undefined;
 }

+// @internal
+export interface DelegatesARIASelect extends ARIAGlobalStatesAndProperties {
+}

+// Warning: (ae-different-release-tags) This symbol has another declaration with a different release tag
+// Warning: (ae-internal-mixed-release-tag) Mixed release tags are not allowed for "DelegatesARIATextbox" because one of its declarations is marked as @internal
+//
 // @public
+export class DelegatesARIATextbox {
+}

+// @internal
-export class DelegatesARIATextbox extends ARIAGlobalStatesAndProperties {
+export interface DelegatesARIATextbox extends ARIAGlobalStatesAndProperties {
 }

 // @public